WeberLab/weberlab.github.io/README.md

 In order to edit the website, you should ignore most `.html` files except the main `index.html`

+The site is setup with jekyll and github actions.
+So when you edit the appropriate `.yml` or `.md` files, they will be converted to `.html`

 ## Config

 The `config.yml` file contains the basic information and configuration for the site (theme, title, etc.)